gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    association immediately, provide ULP with notification of the failure and speeding up any higher layer management of the failure.

-   D: Critical, non-recoverable and immediately fatal.
+   Critical, non-recoverable and immediately fatal:
    : If the DTLS connection fails so that no furhter data can be proteced (i.e. either sent or recevied) with maintained security and establishing a new DTLS connection will not address the failure